great-expectations/great_expectations/docs/guides/expectations/how_to_create_and_edit_expectations_based_on_domain_knowledge_without_inspecting_data_directly.md

 Run the final cell in the helper notebook to save your Expectation Suite.

-This will create a JSON file with your Expectation Suite in the Store you have configured, which you can then load and use for [Validation](../../reference/validation.md).
+This will create a JSON file with your Expectation Suite in the <TechnicalTag tag="store" text="Store" /> you have configured, which you can then load and use for [Validation](../../reference/validation.md).